Internalmonster/Internalmonster/README.md

 [Click](https://raw.githubusercontent.com/Internalmonster/Internalmonster/master/internalmonster.bat)

 Memory is a relationship between electrical charges and the imperceptible warmth of a solar flare sparks indolent error correction.
 09/05/20 - 0404PM

+My mind is a debauched hard-disk; My feelings are voluntarily captive in a file directory unrecognisable.
+A self-corruption to avoid omission.
+21/05/20 - 1101PM